keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 ## How many namespaces?

-You have significan flexibility to decide how many namespaces to use and how to set them up.
+You have significant flexibility to decide how many namespaces to use and how to set them up.
 See the Kubernetes
 [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)